 You will be tracking purchasing via the following locations:

 Workamajig allows you to reconcile a selected G/L account against your monthly statement.
-You are able to reconcile any general ledger account in Workamajig.
+You can reconcile any general ledger account in Workamajig.
 Typically, you would reconcile bank accounts, cash accounts (such as petty cash), and credit card accounts.
 You should systematically reconcile accounts each period, so you can quickly detect bank errors, match real-world data with Workamajig data, and identify possible suspicious activity.

 The reconciling run is saved for each account reconciled.
-This allows you to print previous reconciliations prior to starting a new one.
+This allows you to print previous reconciliations before starting a new one.

-NOTE: The Reconcile process does not affect your GL balances.
+NOTE: The reconciliation process does not affect your GL balances.
 This is used as a checksum for your accounts.

 Account reconciliations listing

-The account reconciliation listing screen provides a summary-level view of all account reconciliations.
-You are able to modify the view to display the information that is pertinent to your team.
+The Account reconciliation listing screen provides a summary-level view of all account reconciliations.
+You can modify the view to display the information that is pertinent to your team.
 You may also view the data in PDF or export via CSV and Excel file formats.

 NOTE: This number is calculated by adding together all credits/debits that have targeted the GL account, including journal entries, payments, and receipts since the beginning of time, plus any other increases/decreases that have been entered on individual reconciliations.